eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::FranchisereferalincomeRequestCompoundAllOf;
 use EzmaxApi::Object::GlobalCustomerGetEndpointV1Response;
 use EzmaxApi::Object::HeaderAcceptLanguage;
-use EzmaxApi::Object::ListGetListpresentationV1Response;
-use EzmaxApi::Object::ListGetListpresentationV1ResponseAllOf;
-use EzmaxApi::Object::ListGetListpresentationV1ResponseMPayload;
-use EzmaxApi::Object::ListSaveListpresentationV1Request;
-use EzmaxApi::Object::ListSaveListpresentationV1Response;
-use EzmaxApi::Object::ListpresentationRequest;
-use EzmaxApi::Object::ListpresentationRequestCompound;
-use EzmaxApi::Object::ListpresentationResponseCompound;
 use EzmaxApi::Object::MultilingualApikeyDescription;
+use EzmaxApi::Object::NotificationsectionGetNotificationtestsV1Response;
+use EzmaxApi::Object::NotificationsectionGetNotificationtestsV1ResponseAllOf;
+use EzmaxApi::Object::NotificationsectionGetNotificationtestsV1ResponseMPayload;
+use EzmaxApi::Object::NotificationsubsectionResponse;
+use EzmaxApi::Object::NotificationtestResponse;
 use EzmaxApi::Object::PhoneRequest;
 use EzmaxApi::Object::PhoneRequestCompound;
-use EzmaxApi::Object::SsprResetPasswordRequestV1Request;
-use EzmaxApi::Object::SsprResetPasswordV1Request;
-use EzmaxApi::Object::SsprSendUsernamesV1Request;
-use EzmaxApi::Object::SsprUnlockAccountRequestV1Request;
-use EzmaxApi::Object::SsprUnlockAccountV1Request;
-use EzmaxApi::Object::SsprValidateTokenV1Request;
 use EzmaxApi::Object::UserCreateEzsignuserV1Request;
 use EzmaxApi::Object::UserCreateEzsignuserV1Response;
 use EzmaxApi::Object::UserCreateEzsignuserV1ResponseAllOf;